Scientists Race To Improve 'Living Drugs' To Fight Cancer

 "The first attempts to apply CAR therapy to solid tumors, which I found premature, have not been very impressive," says Dr. Michel Sadelain, a leading CAR researcher at Memorial Sloan Kettering.

 And even for leukemia and lymphoma, the cancer often comes back.
-That's what happened to Aaron after every treatment he tried, including another form of CAR-T.
+That's what happened to Reid after every treatment he tried, including another form of CAR-T.

 "Leukemia is smart," Shah says.
 "Our therapy is really good.
 But the leukemia has found a way to outsmart our really, really exciting therapy.
 And so we have to find a way to attack it differently."